 Kelley was a little cocky when he came up on a struggling Tarzan Brown, the mercurial Narragansett Indian who also won the Boston Marathon twice:

-…as they approached the treacherous stretch hills in Newton.
+…as they approached the treacherous stretch of hills in Newton.
 Kelley gave Brown a tap on the back, which was all the fuel Brown needed to rekindle his fire to win the race.
-The late Globe sports editor Jerry Nason, who witnessed the incident from the press vehicle, saw it as the turning point of the race and dubbed it "Heartbreak Hill."
+The late Globe sports editor Jerry Nason, who witnessed the incident from the press vehicle, saw it as the turning point of the race and dubbed it “Heartbreak Hill.”

 “He named it after me,” Kelley said.
 “I didn’t mean to be fresh or anything when I tapped Tarzan Brown, and it was just a tap, but Nason said I should have never done that, because it wasn’t right.
 For 15 years, he kept reminding me about it until I told him, ‘Enough’s enough’.”